nyorc/dotfiles/README.md

 # Dotfiles

-nyogjtrc's dotfiles. managed by Homemaker.
+nyogjtrc's dotfiles.
+Managed by Homemaker, but now move on ansible

+[TOC]

 ---